Forest–Southview Residential Historic District

-Forest–Southview Residential Historic District is a national historic district located at Hammond, Lake County, Indiana.
+Forest–Southview Residential Historic District is a national historic district located at Hammond, Indiana.
 The district encompasses 39 contributing buildings and 1 contributing site in an exclusively residential section of Hammond.
 It developed between about 1912 and 1949, and includes notable example of Renaissance Revival, Colonial Revival, Tudor Revival, and Bungalow / American Craftsman styles of residential architecture.

 It was listed in the National Register of Historic Places in 2010.